tuehellstern/presentations/daifail.md

 # the zero-sum games of academia

-<div align="left">Regardless of the origin or deep history of the productive fail, academia is set up deliberately to punish fail.<br><br>This is only starting to become widely recognized as a problem.
-Start with the '[Everything is Fucked Syllabus](https://hardsci.wordpress.com/2016/08/11/everything-is-fucked-the-syllabus/)'
+<div align="left">Regardless of the origin or deep history of the productive fail, academia is set up deliberately to punish fail.<br><br>This is only starting to become widely recognized as a problem. <br><br>Start with the '[Everything is Fucked Syllabus](https://hardsci.wordpress.com/2016/08/11/everything-is-fucked-the-syllabus/)'
 </div>

 Note: academia's systems are 'fragile' in that they do not tolerate fail; they are to a degree resilient, but they are not 'antifragile' in Taleb's sense.
 The idea that 'fail' can break that which is 'fragile' is part of the issue here.
 So silicon valley really means 'fail' in the sense of 'antifragile' but they frequently forget that; academia sees 'fail' as the breaking of something fragile; and so the two are at loggerheads. *Aside* - my DH stuff is consequently viewed with suspicion, as is anyone who embarks on this whole digital archaeology path.